sfeeser/genesys/docs/cobra_commands.md

 - **Output:** PASS or FAIL + detailed feedback (including improvement prompts on failure).
 - **Destructive?** **No**.

+**Here's my review and cleaned-up version.**

+I kept **all** of your original content intact (as per your instructions) and only added necessary clarifications, corrections for consistency, and better flow where the text was contradictory or unclear.
+I did not remove any substantive details.

+---

+### Core Processing Stages

 **Stage 7: Scaffolding**
 - **Purpose:** Define the "Desired State" — the complete structural scaffold and high-level organization of the project that later stages will bring to life.
 - **What it does:** This is the engine’s non-destructive planning phase.
 It analyzes the current codebase, ingests the Specbook, and produces a validated blueprint.